unyime101/PotLock/README.md

 Current progress notes:
 * Login,signup created.
 * Deposit,Account details views created.
 * Working on Pots!!!!, Pot view created.
-And Pot creation ready to be implemented.
-Will also need to create verification meth for new pots.
+Pot creation implemented.
+Will also need to create verification meth for new pots and a check for full pots.

 Potential further developments:
 * Creating a better UI